-Our share split progression is also currently under review, with the main consideration being whether the BEV share needs to be reduced slightly based on the current year's registration data and we await confirmation of the details of the ZEV mandate before finalising estimates for 2024.
+Our share split progression is also currently under review, with the main consideration being whether the BEV share needs to be reduced slightly based on the current year's registration data, although the likelihood of forced registrations of BEVs this year is going to vary by OEM, with electric-only brands likely to maximise volume and others delaying BEVs until 2024 due to the ZEV mandate.

 Growth will continue to be led by battery electric vehicles (BEVs) which became the dominant AFV type towards the end of 2022 as we expected and is forecast to be the largest fuel type in the market by the end of 2027.
 Post-Covid driving patterns (shorter and fewer journeys due to the increase of home working and online meetings) are likely to add to demand.
 The government's proposal to ban new ICE cars from 2035 will also be part of this increase, provided enough vehicle supply is made available and investment in charging infrastructure keeps pace with demand.
 BEV penetration is slightly lower this year than previously assumed (but above YTD share due to registration activity in December) and the higher than originally assumed in 2024 due to the introduction of the ZEV Mandate.

 Demand side factors

-Latest medium-term independent forecasts for the UK economy were published in August and the new forecasts showed no change in the outlook for GDP for 2023 (+0.2%).
-There was a slight worsening for the view of 2024 (from +1.0% to +0.8%), and a slight improvement for 2026 (2.1% vs 1.9%), with 2025 and 2027 unchanged.
-The Bank of England estimate for annual GDP growth in Q3 2023 is +0.8%, but more pessimistic in Q3 2024 and Q3 2025 at just +0.3%, more pessimistic than the outlook had been in May and significantly worse than the independent forecasts.
+Latest medium-term independent forecasts for the UK economy were published this month and the new forecasts saw an upgrade in the outlook for GDP for 2023 (from +0.2% to +0.5%).
+There was a further worsening for the view of 2024 (from +0.8% to +0.4%), and further downgrades for 2025, 2026 and 2027 (changes of -0.3%, -0.4% and -0.3% respectively).
+The recent forecast published by the OBR is worse than the previous outlook but favourable in comparison to the independent forecasts.